-In light of my recent stash acquisition, I have decided that it behooves me to focus my crochet efforts for the month of November on plowing through this past weekend’s purchase.
+In light of my recent stash acquisition, I have decided that it behooves me to focus my crochet efforts for the month of November on plowing through this past weekend’s purchase, and as I did I found a yarn that is perfect for another crochet temptation — a Queen Anne’s lace scarf.

 As I sorted though the various and varied yarns in an attempt to put like with like, I realized that there are lessons to be learned from using what is in front of you, and I would like to learn those lessons.